No Time for TV: Activities for Kids that Say “I’m bored”

 Kids might need help setting them up depending on their age.
 Try moving over and under things, rolling around, hopping on one foot or both.
 These moves help your child practice essential motor milestones.
 Be sure to let your child think of changes to make to the course as well to get their imagination going.
 Have a race and get involved.
 Remember to be safe and make sure sharp corners and breakable objects are put away or kept in a safe place.

 Write a Letter

 Did you know that handwriting, coloring, and cutting are a great way for children to practice fine motor skills?
 Get out fun stationary or plain paper and envelopes and let your children decorate the paper.
 Help them write a letter to a distant relative or old friend.
+Writing a letter can also help with their communication skills.
 If they’re too young to write, have them make a card with illustrations.
 Teach them how to address the letter and explain the how postage and stamps work.

+Here’s an easy crafting activity that will last a while.
 Do you have any lonely, single socks lying around that just can’t seem to find a partner?
 Have some fun making them into sock puppets with your child.
 Use markers to draw faces and scissor to cut a mouth.
-Put on a puppet show!
+You can then put on a puppet show with your sock puppets!

 Start a costume bin in your house.
 Fill it with your clothes from past decades, old Halloween costumes, and goofy finds from thrift stores.
 Whenever your little one is looking for something fun to do, pull out the costume bin and let them step into character!

 Let your child invent an imaginary pet.
 It can be a pet they wish they had or it doesn’t even have to be a real animal.
 Sometimes the mythical, made-up animals are more fun.
 Does it have the body of an eagle and the tusks of an elephant?
 Can it fly?
 Can it swim, but only in pools?
 Have your child come up with a name and story for their creature.
 Your child can draw pictures to tell the story of how their creature came to be.